-Removal and repair of shock absorbers GAZ-2705
+Removal and repair of GAZ-2705 shock absorbers

-Inspect shock absorber rod.
+Inspect the shock absorber rod.

-Removing and installing shock absorber
+Removing and installing the shock absorber

-With the “19” head, unscrew the nut of the shock absorber lower mounting bolt.
+Use a 19mm socket to unscrew the nut of the shock absorber lower mounting bolt.

 Remove the outer washer.